Tag Archives: sausage

 While the pasta is cooking, heat 1 tablespoon olive oil in a skillet over medium-high heat.
 Add sausages and brown on all sides.
 Remove from pan and transfer to a cutting board.
 When cool enough to handle, slice in 1/4-inch pieces.

 Pour off all but 1 tablespoon fat from the same skillet and add 1 tablespoon olive oil.
 Add broccolini and sauté over medium heat until bright green but still crisp, about 1 minute.
 Add garlic and red pepper flakes and sauté until fragrant, about 1 minute.
 Add tomatoes, salt and pepper.
 Cook over medium heat for 5 minutes, breaking tomatoes apart with a spoon.
 Return sausages to the skillet.
-Toss to combine and thoroughly heat through.
+Stir to combine and cook until thoroughly heat through.
 Remove from heat and pour over the pasta.
 Add basil and cheese and toss to combine.
 Serve immediately garnished with extra cheese.

 Broccoli Rabe and Sausage Pizza